Terrabet/LeagueNetlogReader/README.md

-# League of Legends NeLog Reader
+# League of Legends NetLog Reader